-Doves are one of the few species of birds that drink by sucking up their water instead of taking a bill full of water and letting it trickle down their
+Doves are one of the few species of birds that drink by sucking up their water instead of taking a bill full of water and letting it tri

 On a bright sunny day in May we spotted a mallard duck and her ducklings.